What is ADR?

 Since the agreement’s inception in 1957, both annexes have been regularly amended to reflect changes in industry practices and safety standards.
 If you’re unsure about ADR signage or meanings, we’re here to help guide you through the requirements.

-Why Are ADR Regulations Important?
+Why Are ADR Regulations Important for Transport Operators?

 The transport of dangerous goods presents serious risks, including accidents that can endanger people and property, as well as potential environmental damage.
 Without clear and consistent regulations, these hazards would be significantly more difficult to manage.